Who is the assessor?

 What is the NBHD Code?

 NBHD is the short form of the word "neighborhood".
 Neighborhood is defined as an area of complementary land uses in which all properties are similarly influenced by the forces affecting property value.
-Click on this link to view the list: NBHD Code
+Click on this link to view the list: NBHD Listing

 What does my valuation represent?